 A planned gift is a gift from one’s assets to our Church.
 Planned gifts provide an opportunity for you to make a difference during your lifetime and beyond.
 Planned gifts make it possible for you to leave your legacy and to make a powerful statement about a lifetime of comprehensive Christian stewardship.

 In many cases, planned gifts can be made without negatively impacting a donor’s current income, and may even create some tax advantages.
 Anyone can make a planned gift.
 You do not have to be wealthy.

 Here are just a few options for you to consider:

 - Charitable Remainder Trust

 Before making a final decision, you may wish to consult with your financial advisor or contact the Western North Carolina United Methodist Foundation at 704.817.3990.

 The Providence Endowment Fund

-Have you already designated Providence as a recipient of a planned gift?
+Have you already designated Providence UMC as a recipient of a planned gift?
 Please let us know by completing this online form.